Understanding the influences of chemical composition and post-weld heat treatment

-- Class 1: Post-weld heat treatment is required—the foundry must heat treat, or re-heat treat castings if any welding is performed on the castings
+The foundry must heat treat, or re-heat treat, a casting if any welding is performed.

-- Class 2: Post-weld heat treatment is not required—the foundry may conduct some welding on the castings without necessitating heat treating or re-heat treating.
-This is normal in cases on very small, cosmetic welds
+The foundry may conduct some welding on a casting without necessitating heat treating or re-heat treating.
+This is normal in the case of very small, cosmetic welds.

 ASTM A27 strength testing

 Steel specifications generally refer to the tensile and yield strength.
-Except for Grades N-1 and N-2, all A27 steel must undergo a tension test and conform to the following mechanical requirements:
+A27 steel, except for Grades N-1 and N-2, must all undergo a tension test and conform to the following mechanical requirements:

 The strength of a material measured by the greatest stress it can undergo while being stretched before breaking.

 The tension a material can undergo before it starts to deform plastically.

 The percentage of the initial length that a tensile test piece stretches before breaking or fracturing.

 The difference between the original cross-sectional area of a tensile specimen and the smallest area after rupture (expressed as a percentage of the original area).

 Tensile strength is not the same as hardness.
 Tensile strength refers to the resistance of a material to breaking under tension.
 As mentioned earlier, tensile strength can be tested using test coupons to verify tensile properties including tensile strength, yield point, and elongation of the casting.